magit/emacsql/README.md

 objects.
 The lisp object `nil` corresponds 1:1 with `NULL` in the database.

-This package includes custom native binaries for communicating with a SQLite database.
-When linked with GNU Readline, or when run in Windows, the official sqlite3 command shell is incapable of correct interaction.
-If your own package depends on EmacSQL as a database it also means you don't have to rely on the user having particular software installed.
+During package installation EmacSQL will attempt to compile a custom native binary for communicating with a SQLite database.
+If this fails (a C compiler is not available), it will attempt to download, with permission, a pre-built binary when the first database connection is attempted.
+The official sqlite3 command shell is incapable of correct interaction when linked with GNU Readline, or when run in Windows, so a custom built tool is required.
+If your own package depends on EmacSQL as a database this means it doesn't have to rely on the user having any particular software installed.

 Requires Emacs 24 or later.